simonambridge/geoJSON_to_Cassandra_using_Spark/README.md

 For this exercise I'm using DataStax Enterprise 5.0.1 that contains Apache Cassandra 3.0.7 and comes integrated with a distribution of Apache Spark 1.6.1
 <h2>Start The Spark REPL</h2>

+The Spark REPL (Read Evaluate Print Loop) is a shell that allows you to interact with Spark, principally using Scala.

 <pre># dse spark
 Welcome to
 ____ __